 For samples 009 and 010 that were tested for bioavailability, we oddly found that as the bioavailability of lead decreased, the bioavailability of arsenic increased for some reason.

 Initial Loyola Sample: INITIAL Soil Analysis Report S248-257

 Final Loyola Sample: FINAL Soil Analysis Report S502-512

 Educational & Outreach Activities

 At the beginning of the 2018 season, we held a field day with a group of about eight students from Chicago Public Schools.
-In addition to building out the beds, we discussed the importance of practicing caution when interacting with urban soil.
+In addition to building out the beds, we discussed the importance of practicing caution when interacting with urban soil and overall soil safety in regards to lead and other heavy metals.
 The students were high-school aged.
 Thus, we were also able to have an in depth discussion on the details of our upcoming grant cycle.